This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Effect of Pitch Errors”.

 Explanation: In case of plain holes and shafts, there is one dimension only which has to be considered i.e. diameter.
 Errors in diameter if exceed the permissible tolerance, will result in rejection of part.
 But in case of screw threads there are minimum 5 important elements which are Major diameter, minor diameter, effective diameter, angle of thread and pitch and error in any one of these will result rejection of the thread.

-8. What is the nature of graph between cumulative pitch error and length of thread in case of progressive pitch error?
+8. What is the nature of the graph between cumulative pitch error and length of thread in case of progressive pitch error?

 a) Straight line

-Explanation: Progressive pitch error can be caused due to pitch error in any generating machine or in the lead screw of lathe.
+Explanation: Progressive pitch error can be caused due to pitch error in any generating machine or in the lead screw of a lathe.
 The graph between cumulative pitch error and thread length in progressive pitch error is a straight line.

 Statement 1: Pitch error can cause progressive tightening on assembly.

 Statement 2: Tool work velocity ratio will play an important role to prevent pitch errors.

 b) F, F

 d) T, T

 Explanation: The threads are commonly generated by a point cutting tool.
 For pitch to be correct, the ratio of the tool linear velocity and work’s angular velocity must be correct and constant, otherwise pitch errors will occur.